-Authentication is the process of establishing association between the new incoming call and some particular account in the system.
-There are two basic methods for performing it in the Softswitch: using secure SIP digest and using Authentication Rules.
-Those methods will be described in details below.
-Please note that both methods could be combined together to provide advanced features (see DID assigning example below).
+Authentication is the process of establishing association between an incoming call and an Account in the system.
+There are two basic methods for performing Authentication in the Softswitch: using secure SIP digest and using Authentication Rules.
+The two methods are described in detail below.
+Note that both methods can be combined together to provide advanced features (see DID assigning example below).

 Secure SIP Digest-based Authentication

-For Authentication of this type the new call is mapped into particular Account by performing so-called secure SIP digest authentication.
-In practice that means that the device or software that originates the call has username and password configured in it and those parameters are matched against VoIP Login and VoIP Password parameters of all Accounts until the match is found.
+For this type of authentication, a call is mapped into the Account by performing secure SIP digest authentication.
+In practice that means that the device or software that originates the call has a username and password configured and that those parameters are matched against the VoIP Login and VoIP Password parameters of all Accounts until a match is found.

-Only this type of authentication allows SIP device to register itself with the Softswitch, providing facility necessary for receiving on-net calls.
+Only this type of authentication allows a SIP device to register itself with the Softswitch, providing the requirements for receiving on-net calls.

-Main application of this Authentication method is providing support for connecting various SIP phones and ATAs to the Softswitch.
+The primary use of this Authentication method is to facilitate the connection of SIP phones and ATAs to the softswitch.

-For Authentication of this type the new call is mapped into particular Account by matching the following four parameters of the new incoming call against one or more Authentication Rules that can be associated with each Account:
+For this type of authentication, a call is mapped into the Account by matching four parameters of the incoming call against one or more Authentication Rules associated with the Account.
+Below are the four parameters matched:

-- IP address of the device or software that originates the call;
+- IP address of the device or server that originates the call

 - Protocol (SIP, H.323, IAX2, Calling Card PIN)

-Whereas the first three protocols are pretty straight for the use, and simply check the match of the incoming traffic to their type when used in the rule, the Calling Card PIN is used only when IVR application is used, and the card number (PIN) is requested.
+The first three protocols check the match of incoming traffic to the parameter used in the rule.
+The Calling Card PIN is used only when the IVR application is used, and the card number (PIN) is requested.

-The system first check the match of the entered number to the username/voip login of any account within the system, case no match is found, the authentication rules, configured in the system with Protocol Calling Card PIN are checked for the match.
+The system first checks the match of the number entered against the username/voip login of any Account in the system.
+If no match is found, the Authentication Rules, Protocol, and Calling Card PIN are checked for the match.

-In order for the call to match the rule each of the four parameters of the call should match with appropriate parameters of least one Authentication Rule.
-When one or more parameters or Rule is empty only remaining parameters are matched against incoming calls (Protocol can not be empty at any condition)
+In order for the call to match the rule, each of the four parameters of the call must match with the appropriate parameter of at least one Authentication Rule.
+When one parameter or Rule is empty only the remaining parameters are matched against incoming calls (Protocol can never be empty)

 |#||Remote IP Address||Incoming CLI/ANI||Incoming CLD/DNIS|

-- Matching IP address adds 1.0 to the resulting weight;
+1. Matching IP address adds 1.0 to the resulting weight

-- Matching non-wildcard CLD or CLI adds 1.5 to the resulting weight;
+2. Matching non-wildcard, CLD or CLI adds 1.5 to the resulting weight

-- Matching wildcard CLD or CLI adds 1.0 to the resulting weight;
+3. Matching wildcard, CLD or CLI adds 1.0 to the resulting weight

-- For any matching wildcard CLI or CLD resulting weight is increased by the length of the matching part divided by the 100.
+4. For any matching wildcard, CLI or CLD the resulting weight is increased by the length of the matching part divided by 100

 Typical Applications for Rules-based Authentication

-The Rules-based Authentication can accommodate different real-world scenarios.
-Some of them are listed below:
+Rules-based Authentication can accommodate different real-world scenarios.
+Sample of scenarios and steps to implement them are listed below:

 - VoIP Peering.
-Put IP address of peer’s softswitch into the Remote IP Address field.
+Enter IP address of your peer’s softswitch into the Remote IP Address field

 - PSTN origination.
-Put IP address of gateway into the Remote IP Address field.
-If there are multiple gateways several rules with different IP addresses could be added.
+Enter IP address of the gateway into the Remote IP Address field.
+If there are multiple gateways several rules with different IP addresses can be added

 - Assigning DID numbers.
-The DID (Direct Inward Dialing) service could be implemented by combining secure SIP digest authentication with one or more Authentication Rule that contain DID number coming from the origination gateway as the Incoming CLD field.
-Optionally, Remote IP Address could be used to only allow calls coming from a specific gateway to be considered as DID calls.
-Also, it might be necessary to apply translation rule to ensure proper routing of the call to the registered account.
+DID (Direct Inward Dialing) can be implemented by combining secure SIP digest authentication with one or more Authentication Rules that contain the DID number (as CLD) from the originating gateway.
+Optionally, the Remote IP Address can be used to only allow calls (considered DID calls) from a specific gateway.
+It may be necessary to apply a Translation Rule to ensure proper routing of the call to the registered Account.